 Visit a dental school

 Dental schools often offer procedures at lower prices.
 This is to give students experience under the supervision of a licensed dentist.
-Dental schools may be particularly good for preventive care, such as cleanings, X-rays, and root canals.
+A dental school may be a particularly good option for preventive care, such as cleanings, X-rays, and root canals.

 Research community health centers